ThomasCode23/SnapScrollNextJS/README.md

 # Snap Scroll Next JS

-SnapScroll is a sleek and responsive Next.js web template that provides a smooth snapping scroll experience.
+SnapScroll is a simple Next.js web template that provides a smooth snapping scroll experience.
 Each page component automatically snaps into view as users scroll, creating an intuitive and engaging browsing experience.

 ## Features